SANDI Solr: Search and Index API with AI-Powered Search

 Typical production deployment architecture:

-The Docker Compose configuration shown above is suitable for development and testing.
 For production, services should be distributed across multiple machines using Docker Swarm, Kubernetes, or manual deployment to ensure scalability, fault tolerance, and optimal resource utilization.

 This distributed architecture allows you to scale individual components based on your workload - for example, adding more search API servers during peak query times or more GPU nodes for faster embedding generation.